GNS3/gns3-server/docs/curl.rst

 Create nodes
 #############

-With this project id we can now create two VPCS Node.
+Using the project id, it is now possible to create two VPCS nodes:

 .. code-block:: shell-session